Connect with others who understand.

 If you have financial concerns related to HIV, disability benefits, or your medical bills, find a social worker to help you access resources and get back on your feet.
 “I’m filled with a lot of anxiety about bills, trying to find the money to pay them,” shared a myHIVteam member.

-In response, a member encouraged taking the process one step at a time.
+In response, another member encouraged taking the process one step at a time.
 “What I’ve learned is not to let the big picture overwhelm me,” they said.
-“But if I could isolate and organize each bill and allot even 10 dollars a month toward each creditor, at the end of the day, that’s all you can do.”
+“But if I could isolate and organize each bill and allot even $10 a month toward each creditor, at the end of the day, that’s all you can do.”

 Support systems are crucial if you’re experiencing anxiety.
 You might be surprised to hear how much others can relate to your situation.
 Surround yourself with friends, family, and loved ones who are understanding and supportive.
 Joining HIV support groups or online communities can also provide a sense of belonging and allow you to connect with others facing similar challenges.